 Follow these tips to shop smart and slash your food bills, whether it’s your grocery shop or a meal out.

 - Plan your show

 You have your student card – hammer it while you can!

 Restaurants like Yo!
-Sushi, Pizza Hut, Chiquito, Bella Italia and Frankie & Benny’s have student menus.
+Sushi, Chiquito and Bella Italia have student menus.
 These restaurants offer discount nights all year round.
 They’re a perfect haven for an after exam treat, a catch up with friends or even a date!

 Then, at the end of your meal – once your discount has been applied – check your receipt.
 You may find a customer satisfaction survey, which, on completion, could earn you a bigger discount on your next meal out.

 Look out for loyalty cards too, and sign up for company newsletters from your favourite restaurants to be sent all the best deals.

 Here at Money Magpie, we love nabbing a freebie!
 But we know our army of students love a freebie even more.
 If you’re on the hunt for a treat, but don’t have the dosh to spare then search the food and drinks sections of student websites.

 Our favourite one is Student Money Saver who offer free drinks vouchers, money off meals out, and trial food packages.
 It has deals on milkshakes, hot drinks, sushi and pizza – whatever takes your fancy really!
 A quick trawl through these sections can give you ideas for an affordable meal out with mates, or take pounds off your food shop.

 Other sites we like include Save the Student, although they’re more about notifying students of supermarket deals rather than providing them.